 Costa Nova –

-So by mid afternoon we decided to visit the fishing village and beach of Costa Nova.
-It’s a 40 minute bus ride from Aveiro.
+By mid-afternoon, we decided to visit the fishing village and beach area of Costa Nova.
+It’s a 40-minute bus ride from Aveiro.

 Here’s what we found there – Candy cane houses!